php-flasher/php-flasher/docs/_includes/_usage.md

         $flasher->success('{{ site.data.messages["success"] | sample }}');

-        // ... redirect or render the view
+        // ... redirect or render a view
     }
 }
 ```

 <br />

-It's important to choose a message that is clear and concise, and that accurately reflects the outcome of the operation. <br />
-In this case, `"Book has been created successfully!"` is already a good message,
-but you may want to tailor it to fit the specific context and language of your application.
+Choose a message that is clear and tells the user what happened.
+For example, `"Book has been created successfully!"` is a good message, but you can adjust it to fit your application's context and language.

-> Using this package is actually pretty easy.
-Adding notifications to your application actually require only one line of code.
+> Using this package is easy.
+You can add notifications to your application with just one line of code.

 {% assign id = '#/ usage success' %}
 {% assign type = 'success' %}